Taxes and Incentives

 KANSAS WORKERS' COMPENSATION

-The has undergone major changes over the past few years.
+The Kansas Workers' Compensation Program has undergone major changes over the past few years.
 We have made dramatic annual decreases in rates and new laws have been passed which have helped reduce the costs for employers.

 Premiums for workers’ compensation insurance are determined by applying the rate for occupational classes and experience ratings for individual firms.
 Premiums are calculated per $100 of annual employee wages.
 The rates are competitive and vary by insurance company.
 Workers’ compensation premium rates in Kansas are ninth lowest in the nation.